jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 3. **Did additional tax revenue approach the size of the public subsidy?** Even when a stadium project has net positive commercial effects on the jurisdiction, it is normally not sufficient to cover the public cost.

 Though stadiums may foster some development of complementary enterprises, the negative effects may be greater.
-Thus, there is no general expectation that a proposed stadium project will have  neighborhood property values.
+Thus, there is no general expectation about the direction of the effect that a proposed stadium project will have neighborhood property values.

 **Related research:**
 - *This One Will Be Different*, [Chapter 9](https://doi.org/10.1093/9780197820247.003.0009), [Chapter 12](https://doi.org/10.1093/9780197820247.003.0012), [Chapter 15](https://doi.org/10.1093/9780197820247.003.0015), [Chapter 16](https://doi.org/10.1093/9780197820247.003.0016) by J.C.
 Bradbury